RichardRamos1120/effect-todo-app/README.md

 # TODO API

-This is a simple TODO API built with Node.js, Express, and MongoDB.
+This is a simple TODO API built with Node.js, Effect, and MongoDB.
 It provides endpoints for user authentication and managing TODO items.

 ## 🚀 Setup Instructions